List of Fables characters: Dorothy Gale

 The years passed, and Dorothy described them as living in a fog where she could not think straight.
 When the Golden Boughs was destroyed, the memory hole was destroyed with it, all of Dorothy's memories came back.
 As mentioned in a conversation between the Cowardly Lion and the Tin Man during the final Jack of Fables story arc, Dorothy then struck off on her own.
 The Lions mentions that she got "all dark", and the Tin Man responds that Dorothy always was "kind of creepy".

 As seen in Cinderella: Fables Are Forever, she began plotting her revenge on Cinderella, while also for the first time remembering where she actually lost the silver slippers.
 She returned to the Deadly Desert and managed to get the slippers back by hanging off an aircraft on a rope, careful not to touch the deadly sand.
 She recruited the Spoon Brigade from The Emerald City of Oz, Bungle, the Glass Cat and a Chiss to assist her in her plan for revenge.

 When Mr. Kadabra is mysteriously killed by an unknown assailant, all signs point to Cinderella's nemesis from the old.
 Cindy sets out to find her, aided by Ivan Durak of Shadow Fabletown, who claims that Dorothy has been hired to kill him.
 Eventually, both are abducted and taken to the Deadly Desert of Oz, where Dorothy is waiting.
 Before they reach their destination, both manage to escape in the middle of the desert.
 Cindy is feeling ready to face Dorothy, but Ivan drugs her, and she wakes up tied to a chair, Dorothy standing before her with Toto at her side.
 Toto had previously been killed during the mass escape from the Golden Boughs, but, as Priscilla Page points out during the Jack of Fables story arc The (Nearly) Great Escape, "killed Fables often get magically replaced by new versions of the same Fables".

-In a surprising plot twist, it is revealed that Dorothy was Ivan all along (the real Ivan has been dead for a long time; most likely sometime between the 1980s or her escape from Mr. Revise), disguising herself using her magic silver slippers.
+It is revealed that Dorothy was Ivan all along (the real Ivan has been dead for a long time; most likely sometime between the 1980s or her escape from Mr. Revise), disguising herself using her magic silver slippers.
 Cindy manages to persuade Dorothy to untie her and fight her in a real battle, in which Cindy steals the silver slippers and defeats Dorothy by pushing her from a great height into the Deadly Desert, apparently killing her, though her body is not seen.

 Dorothy has a brief appearance in the Fables story In Those Days, in a flashback that shows the death of Mister Kadabra.
 As previously implied, it was Dorothy who killed him.
 Dorothy is also referred to in the story arc Cubs in Toyland.